LIBERTY MUTUAL-HARVARD SCHOOL OF PUBLIC HEALTH

 Successful applicants have had a doctoral degree in epidemiology, safety research, ergonomics, behavioral science, medicine, or a related field.
 Candidates must also have less than five years’ experience post-doctorate, a demonstrated record of individual initiative in research, strong analytic skills, and potential to become an independent academic researcher within two to three years.
 Preference will be given to applicants whose training, skills and research interest’s best align with those of mentors at the ERC and LMRIS.
 Potential applicants are encouraged to view the ERC and LMRIS web sites and contact program faculty/research scientists with common interests.

 A brief overview of current and prior program fellows is available here.

 The annual salary is set according to the experience of the candidate, plus a generous benefits package.
 These positions are contingent upon funding.
-The next round of applications is now open and the application deadline is November 15, 2013.
+The next round of applications is now open and the application deadline is September 15, 2014 for positions beginning in 2015.
 Interested candidates are encouraged to communicate with the program and participating faculty and scientists for more information.
 Apply to: Professor David C. Christiani c/o Ms. Starr Sumpter, Department of Environmental Health, 665 Huntington Avenue.
 Boston, MA, 02115.
 Applications must include cover letter (referencing contacts with proposed mentors), current curriculum vitae, statement of research interests, names of three references, and a concise description of proposed research under the fellowship.